The Kitchen Island

 posted Mar 01 2017

 Everyone loves the idea of having a kitchen island.
 They can provide additional storage space, prep area, and seating.
 With a million different island designs out there, how do you know what will work best for you?
 Here is a list of things to consider if you are looking to incorporate an island into your kitchen.

-Planning these details ahead of time, can help make sure that your island is beautiful and functional.
+Planning these details ahead of time can help make sure that your island is beautiful and functional.
 Get more tips from kitchen and bath remodeling experts at Remodeling Expo.